Trip To Japan

 Ishigaki Beef

 Known for its rich marbling and tender texture, Ishigaki beef is a gourmet delight that food enthusiasts should not miss.
-This premium beef comes from cattle raised in the stress-free, natural environment of Ishigaki Island, which contributes to the meat's high quality and distinctive flavor.
+This premium beef comes from cattle raised in Ishigaki Island's stress-free, natural environment, contributing to the meat's high quality and distinctive flavor.

-Numerous restaurants across the island offer this delicacy, prepared in various styles such as steak, yakiniku (grilled meat), and even as part of innovative local dishes.
+Numerous restaurants across the island offer this delicacy, prepared in various styles, such as steak and yakiniku (grilled meat), and even as part of innovative local dishes.
 Sampling Ishigaki beef is an excellent way to appreciate the island's agricultural heritage and culinary excellence.

 Awamori Tasting